 - In the Edit Events group, click the Point Events button .

-The dialog box is unavailable when there are no editable point event layers in the map.
+The widget is unavailable when there are no editable point event layers in the map.

 - Click the Event Layer drop-down arrow and choose an event layer to edit.